-After making these Grinch cupcakes and this Grinch bingo game, I decided to keep going on the How The Grinch Stole Christmas theme and decorated a Grinch Christmas Tree for my office.
-With lots of cute ornaments and a Grinch tree topper, it’s a very whimsical addition to my Christmas decor.
+After making these Grinch cupcakes, this Grinch bingo game and this Grinch wreath, I decided to keep going on the How The Grinch Stole Christmas theme and decorated a Grinch Christmas tree for my office.
+With lots of cute ornaments and a Grinch tree topper, you’re sure to find some Grinch Christmas tree ideas you can use.

 Since I’ve been having so much fun with the Grinch Who Stole Christmas theme this year, I decided to keep going…and decorate a Grinch Christmas tree in my office.

 I didn’t want to go too literal.
 So I didn’t do the Grinch legs Christmas decorations that you see all over Pinterest (although the one above is pretty awesome!)

 But I did use the red, green and white color scheme with deco mesh ribbon and lots of twirly picks that remind me of a Whoville Christmas tree.